qyralabs/mcp-security-overview/docs/architecture-principles.md

 No single control should be relied upon exclusively.

-**Example layers:**
-- Input validation
-- Intent analysis
-- Tool access control
-- Network egress filtering
-- Output sanitization
+**Multiple independent layers prevent:**
+- Single point of failure
+- Bypass via one vulnerability
+- Complete system compromise from partial breach

 **Rationale:** Attackers will find ways around individual controls.